Azure/azure-sdk-tools/tools/apiview/parsers/CONTRIBUTING.md

 ## Key concepts

 APIView token schema is available in [TypeSpec](./apiview-treestyle-parser-schema/model.tsp) and [JSON](./apiview-treestyle-parser-schema/model.json).
-Parser needs to create a `CodeFile` object as per the schema.
+Language parsers needs to create a `CodeFile` object as per the schema.
-`CodeFile` object contains a metadata about the package and array of `ReviewLine` object.
-Each object of review line in `CodeFile` object is a top level lines to be listed.
-For e.g. Top level lines are mostly namespace or module level nodes.
+`CodeFile` object contains metadata about the package and an array of `ReviewLine` objects.
+Each object of `ReviewLine` in `CodeFile` object is a top-level line to be listed.
+For e.g. Top-level lines are mostly namespace or module level nodes.
 Each `ReviewLine` object has children of `ReviewLine` to include sub nodes that needs to be listed in a review.

 A sample token file is present [here](./apiview-treestyle-parser-schema/sample/Azure.Template_token.json).

-APIView generates navigation tree based on the information in token.
+APIView generates a navigation tree based on the information in the tokens.
 A token is included in the navigation tree if `NavigatonDisplayName` is set in `ReviewToken` and `LineId` is set in `ReviewLine` object that contains the `ReviewToken`

 ## Serialization

 Serialize the generated code file to JSON.
 The output file should have `.json` extension.
 Try to make the json as small as possible by ignoring null values and empty collections.
-Don't worry about indentation that will be handled by the tree structure based on the parent - child relationship among `ReviewLine` objects.
+Don't worry about indentation as it will be handled by the tree structure based on the parent-child relationship among `ReviewLine` objects.

 ## Examples